sarasafav/convert_to_binary/README.md

 # convert_to_binary
-save in binary format C#
+In this C# application, the data can be saved in binary formats.